luraess/parallel-gpu-workshop-JuliaCon21/README.md

 > 👉 This repository is an interactive and dynamic source of information related to the workshop.
 >- Check out the [**Discussion**](https://github.com/luraess/parallel-gpu-workshop-JuliaCon21/discussions) tab if you have general comments, ideas to share or for Q&A.
 >- File an [**Issue**](https://github.com/luraess/parallel-gpu-workshop-JuliaCon21/issues) if you encounter any technical problems with the distributed codes.
->- Interact in a open-minded, respectful and inclusive manner.
+>- Interact in an open-minded, respectful and inclusive manner.

 ⤴️ [_back to content_](#content)